CONNECT back to health

 When you come for treatment, I take your name and contact details (address, phone numbers, email address), and your date of birth, as well as notes about your history that you give to me.
 This can include information about your physical and mental health, as well as personal history that you choose to give me.

 All of this information will be given directly by you – some, such as your name and contact details, you may have supplied when we initially made contact and most will then be given in our session.
 Over time in future sessions, I will add to this information as you talk more about your circumstances or the issues you are seeking help with.
 I will also note my impressions from our sessions including what I perceive through the craniosacral treatment.

 How is this information used?

-Under the new GDPR regulations, there are specific legal reasons which must be met to hold information and which you have the right to know.
-In legal terms, the main reason for holding information about clients is to fulfil a ‘contract’ with you, to give craniosacral therapy.
-In addition, because the information that is talked about in any kind of therapy can be very personal including information about physical or mental health, this is called ‘special categories’ and there is a separate legal basis for this with strict conditions such as confidentiality which must be met.
+Under the new GDPR regulations, there are specific legal reasons which have to be met in order to hold information and which you have the right to know.
+In legal terms, the main reason for holding information about clients is in order to fulfil a ‘contract’ with you to give craniosacral therapy.
+In addition, because the information that is talked about in any kind of therapy can be very personal including information about physical or mental health, this is called ‘special categories’, and there is a separate legal basis for this with strict conditions such as confidentiality which must be met.

 How long will I keep your information?